Topological phases of unitary dynamics: Classification in Clifford category: Introduction

-The nonzero groups in the table are the classical Witt groups of nonsingular quadratic forms over the finite field~$\FF_p$.
+Each nonzero group in the table is the classical Witt group of nonsingular quadratic forms over the finite field~$\FF_p$.
 A quadratic form~$\phi$ over~$\FF_p$ is a square matrix such that $\phi + \phi^T$ has nonzero determinant, up to an equivalence relation $\phi \sim \phi + \xi - \xi^T$ for any matrix~$\xi$.
 If we extend the relation to the stable congruence, {\it i.e.}, $\phi \simeq E^T(\phi \oplus \eta)E$ where $\eta = $ is a trivial form and $E$ is any invertible matrix, then the set of all stable equivalence classes is an abelian group with the zero class represented by~$\eta$, call the (classical) Witt group of~$\FF_p$~\cite{Kniga}.